 A) No, offline tests are not included as learners cannot take any action to complete them.

 Q6) Are draft assessments included in learning progression for a classroom?

 A) No, only published materials are considered for the learning progression in a classroom.

 A) Yes, materials unavailable due to the deadline having passed are still counted for the learning progression.
 So, if the deadline of an incomplete material is passed, then learner would not be able to access the next material.
 As an instructor, you would have to look into this situation.
-You can extend the deadline of the current incomplete material for the learner to complete it and move to the next material or revert the materials to draft mode.
+You can extend the deadline of the current incomplete material for the learner to complete it, move to the next material or revert the materials to draft mode.

 A) Yes.
 For instance, if a learner is in the middle of the 5th material after completing the first 4, the instructor can still perform actions which make this material inaccessible.
 In such cases, the learner will be forced to stop the current material and go back to complete the pending material(s) first.
 Following are such actions that an instructor can take:

 - Adding a published lesson page to one of the earlier lessons, making that lesson incomplete for the learner

 - Deleting the learner's attempt from an earlier assessment.

 - Creating a new material and position it before the completed materials or move an existing material that is after the completed materials to before the completed material on the Materials page.